The Hardy inequality and the heat equation with magnetic field in any dimension: Schr odinger operators with singularly scaled magnetic field

 \subsection{Spectral consequences: proof of Theorem~\ref{Thm.main}}

 As a consequence of Theorem~\ref{Prop.strong}, the spectrum of~$\mathsf{L}_s$ converges to the spectrum of~$\mathsf{L}_\infty$ as $s \to \infty$.
-As for the latter, we have \begin{Proposition} Let $d \geq 2$.
+As for the latter, we have, in analogy with Proposition~\ref{Prop.Laguerre}, \begin{Proposition} Let $d \geq 2$.
 Suppose that~$B$ is smooth, closed and compactly supported.
 We have